Phase stabilization for long baseline interferometry of incoherent optical sources

 The stabilizing laser is then demultiplexed from each arm with another pair of DWDMs.
-A heterodyne measure of phase noise on each arm is taken from the stabilizing signal interfered with a local oscillator \cite{Haus2000}.
-The phase noise signals from each arm are mixed together, producing a DC error signal proportional to the difference in phase of the two arms.
+We measure the optical phase noise from the beatnote between the returning stabilizing signal and a local -20~dBm signal from the stabilizing laser \cite{Haus2000}.
+The phase noise signals from each arm are mixed together electronically, producing a DC error signal proportional to the difference in phase of the two arms.
 We use this error signal to drive the phase of one arm to follow the other in a closed loop via frequency modulation of one of the AOMs.
-The broadband thermal signal from each arm travels through 50~mm variable optical delay lines that can be used for introducing a fixed phase difference, as well as fine path length matching.
+The broadband thermal signal from each arm travels through $\approx$50~mm variable optical delay lines that can be used for introducing a fixed phase difference, as well as fine path length matching.
 The thermal signal from both arms is then interfered on a fiberized beam splitter and both outputs are measured by superconducting nanowire single-photon detectors (SNSPDs).
-A first order interference measure can be taken directly from the fringes observed on the the SNSPDs as the phase is swept with the optical delay line.
-A Liquid Instruments Moku:Pro is used for the time tagging and the control system.
-A second order interference measure was taken by using the coincidence counts of the SNSPDs with a Swabian Time Tagger 20.
+A first order interference measure can be taken directly from the fringes observed on the the SNSPDs as a phase difference between the arms is induced by changing the relative path length of the arms with one of the optical delay lines.
+A Liquid Instruments Moku:Pro is used for the the control system.
+Interference measurements were taken using the counts of the SNSPDs with a Swabian Time Tagger 20.
+This device has 34~ps RMS timing jitter.

 In Figure \ref{fig:psd_phasestab} we have phase noise measurements from both the stabilizing signal and the thermal signal.
-The stabilizing signal data was taken with a phasemeter on both arms tracking the 85~MHz signal and calculating the noise of the difference between the arms.
-This shows how effective the stabilization is at the probe wavelength.
-It is shown that there is up to 9 orders of magnitude phase correction here which is to be expected due to our in loop measurement.
-We will note that these 85~km fibers are traveling through the same cable, and thus some of the environmental noise is common between them, this is captured in Figure \ref{fig:psd_phasestab}.
+The stabilizing signal data were taken with a phasemeter on both arms tracking the 85~MHz signal and calculating the noise of the difference between the arms.
+This shows how effective the stabilization is at correcting noise on the thermal signal at a fixed wavelength (1554~nm with 10~kHz linewidth).
+It is shown that there is up to 9 orders of magnitude phase correction for our in loop measurement (our stable stabilizing signal).
+The out of loop measurement (our stable thermal signal) sees only 4-5 order of magnitude phase noise reduction between 1 and 100~Hz.
+We note that these 85~km fibers are traveling through the same cable, and thus some of the environmental noise is correlated.